 As soon as I started the course I realised that even having a good "eye" wasn’t enough.
 A lot of hard work was still required.
 Learning to be a photographer is somewhat like learning to play a musical instrument.
 Even though one may have natural ability, practice is still required on a daily basis.

 So in ‘81, there I was, a so-called qualified photographer.
 But I still needed get paid work.
 In early ‘82 I went down to London with my portfolio.
 I saw 28 picture editors in 3 days.
 That trip, one way and another, got me work over the next 20 years.

 I worked as a freelance for numerous national newspapers (the Observer, the Independent, the Daily and Sunday Telegraph) and various specialist magazines including New Society, Nursing Times, the Field and Doctor Magazine.
 Oh, my favorite title, Shoe and Leather News!
 Too many to remember actually.
-Later on, my best paid work was from North West Water and other utility companies.
+Later on, I worked for North West Water and other utility companies.
 I also did a lot of work for Educational establishments, Universities and Colleges.
 For them I did prospectives, publicity shots, that kind of thing.
-I also undertook a fair amount of well paid work for Manchester City Council, usually at receptions for delegates visiting the city.
+I also undertook a fair amount of work for Manchester City Council, usually at receptions for delegates visiting the city.

 By 2007 work was drying up, the photography business had changed and there were eager young kids on the block who were willing to work at much cheaper rates.
 I needed a change.
 So in 2008 I sold my house in Manchester and moved to Chiang Mai,Thailand.
 Which is where I am today.